blairrorani/blairrorani-old/visual-note-taking.md

 ## More

-### Want visual notes for your project kick-off meeting or workshop?
+### Want visual notes for your project kick-off meeting or design thinking workshop?
 There are definitely huge benefits to making information and ideas visual in these contexts.
 In addition to taking free-form notes, there are some other visual exercises that you can use to get everyone on the same page with your challenge and/or solution.

 - Capturing information from expert interviews and lightning demos